Alaska Aurora Borealis Photo Workshop

 • Instructor Gratuities

 A 50% deposit is required to secure your spot.
-The remaining balance will be charged 90 days prior to the workshop.
-Due to the high costs of operating in the Arctic in Winter, we are unable to offer the 10% Loyalty Program Discount on this workshop.
+You will be sent a payment link for the remaining balance approximately 120 days before the workshop.
+Due to the high costs of operating in the Arctic in Winter, we are unable to offer the 10% Loyalty Program Discount on this trip.
+See the full Terms and Conditions.

 Recommended Camera Gear